tegcommerce/tegcommerce-requirement/page/dashboard.md

 ### page section
 should access page section
+* should add/change/delete page
-* should add privacy policy page
+  * should change/delete privacy policy page
-* should add terms of use page
+  * should change/delete terms of use page
+  * should add/change/delete other pages

 ### plugin section
 should access plugin section